(A version of this post for was shared with Pirates & Princesses and published on January 31, 2022)

 Epcot has long been considered the more “adult” Disney theme park.
 While that has historically been still true to some extent, as Bob Dylan once said “The Times They Are-a-Changin’.”
-Epcot is undergoing a massive reimagining, separating Future World into three distinct “neighborhoods.”
+The Future World portion of Epcot recently wrapped up a massive reimagining, separating Future World into three distinct “neighborhoods” – World Nature, World Celebration, and World Discovery.
 Even prior to the current transformation efforts, Epcot has seen a transition in recent years from adult/educational experiences to more Intellectual Property (IP) and family-based entertainment.
-Let’s take a look at the most popular attractions at Epcot right now (plus a few hints at a new attraction opening soon).
+Let’s take a look at the most popular attractions at Epcot.

 “Soarin’ to tower.
 We are ready for takeoff.”
 These words, delivered memorably by the velvety smooth voice of Patrick Warburton, might be the sweetest words you’ll hear when you visit Epcot.
 Just don’t forget to store your “ little beauties” (Mouse Ears) under your seat before takeoff.

 Soarin’ Around the World takes guests exactly where it sounds – on an aerial tour of our world, with breathtaking views of the Taj Mahal, Great Wall of China, Eiffel Tower (albeit a slightly curved version of it), and several other iconic locations.
 The attraction is a treat for almost all human senses.
 Bruce Broughton’s score (which adopted much of Jerry Goldsmith’s previous Soarin’ Over California music) lifts guests as much as the mechanics of the ride.